orellazri/oxips/README.md

 # 🪛 oxips

 oxips is a simple IPS binary patching tool written in Rust.
-This is useful, for example, when patching video game roms.
+It is useful, for example, when patching video game roms.

 ## Build